Have you always wanted to grow plants on top of your fish tank?

 An alternative to the aquaponics fish tank is a hydroponic setup like this one.

-This is especially for growing herbs and other leafy greens in the kitchen, but it does not take fish.
+This is mainly for growing herbs and other leafy greens in the kitchen, but it does not take fish.

 This cannot be used with fish, it’s only for the growing herbs.

-Plants can grow up to 12 inches high with this kit, and you can have up to 6 growing at a time.
+With this kit, plants can grow up to 12 inches high, and up to 6 can grow at a time.

-That might be what many of you are looking for, as it takes away some of the worries and/or hassles of fish keeping in such a small tank.
+That might be what many of you are looking for, as it eliminates some of the worries and/or hassles of keeping fish in such a small tank.

-It also means you can have good grow lights on the plants that are not going to negatively affect the fish – it could be a way of providing fresh treats for rabbits!
+It also means you can have good grow lights on the plants that will not negatively affect the fish—it could be a way of providing fresh treats for rabbits!

 Included with the kit: